hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-react-application.md

 yarn install
 ```

-## Token Query Server
+## Api Server

+The api server provides all the endpoints for the dApp client.
-The token query server synchronizes the blockchain network with a PostgreSQL database so that the UI could search and query the tokens and create dashboards.
-See [token-query-server README](../token-query-server/README.md) on how to configure and start it.
+It also synchronizes the blockchain network with a PostgreSQL database so that the UI could search and query the tokens and create dashboards.
+See [api-server README](../api-server/README.md) on how to configure and start it.

 ## With Hardhat Network local testnet